ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 **Tips**:
 1. You can try to build your container image(s) based-on an existing image on your computer, that will speed up your image(s) creating.
 (Thanks to Drake for this tip).

+### Create own docker images - Example 7

+Try: Create a new docker image based on the existing image from example 6.
+In the new docker image, try to install a new Python package, for example: numpy.
+Then test the numpy package in Python script.

 ## Part3: Share containers and scale up

 ### Share Docker images